evanliferock/I-Con-monitoring/README.md

 #### Node installation on Windows

-Just go on [official Node.js website](http://nodejs.org/) & grab the installer.
+Just go on the [official Node.js website](http://nodejs.org/) & grab the installer.
 Also, be sure to have `git` available in your PATH, `npm` might need it.

 #### Node installation on OS X